Thematic Issue Policy

 Guest Editor(s) must:

-• Follow PedPer’s Publication Ethics & Malpractice and maintain confidentiality
+• Follow PedPer’s Publication Ethics & Malpractice policy and maintain confidentiality;

-• Declare and manage conflicts of interest (COI); manuscripts with COI must be handled by an independent editor
+• Declare and manage conflicts of interest; manuscripts involving a COI must be handled by an independent editor (see COI Statement);

-• Avoid any action that could compromise review integrity (including reviewer manipulation)
+• Avoid any action that could compromise review integrity (including reviewer manipulation, coercive citation requests, or preferential treatment of any submission);

-The EIC/Editorial Office oversees TI workflows and may intervene when ethical or procedural concerns arise.
+Editorial oversight: The EIC/Editorial Office oversees TI workflows and may intervene when ethical or procedural concerns arise.
+The EIC retains ultimate editorial authority over all acceptance/rejection decisions in Thematic Issues.

 Guest Editor(s) must not require or pressure authors to cite: